-Piano with Kent is essentially a video and text blog, with piano, keyboard and music theory lessons, articles, full courses, course-based sheet music, and more.
+This website, pianowithkent.com, is a video and text-based free educational site.
+We have no 3rd-party ads.
+Our site offers piano, keyboard and music theory lessons, articles, courses, course-based sheet music, and more.
+Kent’s videos and courses have sold worldwide since 2016.

 Kent Smith is a professional piano and drum instructor (occasionally teaching guitar as well), and an experienced professional keyboardist and drummer based in Southern California.